Fire and rescue services

 Tanzania is very strict with enforcing visa rules.

-You need a valid yellow fever vaccination certificate to enter Tanzania.
+Proof of yellow fever vaccination may be required for entry to Tanzania if arriving from or transiting through a yellow fever risk country.
 Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.